al8n/smear/smear-lexer/README.md

 Blazing fast, zero-copy lexer for GraphQL and GraphQL-like DSLs.

-`smear-lexer` is the lexical analysis layer of the [Smear](https://github.com/al8n/smear) parser ecosystem, providing high-performance tokenization for GraphQL and GraphQLX source text.
+`smear-lexer` is the lexical analysis layer of the [Smear](https://github.com/al8n/smear) parser ecosystem, providing high-performance tokenization for GraphQL and GraphQLx source text.

 ## Features